portlandcodeschool/primer/_posts/topics/2014-10-18-Interaction-JavaScript-jQuery.markdown

 #Finally, let’s do some *Teamwork*

+_Note: This article was designed to be its own, standalone workshop.
+If you are using this as part of a larger class, you may have other exercises to do that reinforce the concepts.
+Check with your instructor.
+Even if you've got other work to do, it might be fun to do the following work to reinforce the concepts._

 Divide up into teams of two or three.
 We will experiment with pair programming as you write some JavaScript to add some interactivity to a web page.